pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 With rolling updates, you can specify whether CloudFormation performs updates in batches or all at once for instances that are in an Auto Scaling group.
 The `AutoScalingRollingUpdate` policy is the only CloudFormation feature that provides such an incremental update throughout the Auto Scaling group.
 ### AutoScalingScheduledAction policy
 Applies when you update a stack that includes an Auto Scalling group with an associated scheduled action.

-### CloudFormation StackSets
-- Create, update, or delete stacks across multiple accounts and regions with a single operation
-- Administrator account to create StackSets
-- Trusted accounts to create, update, delete stack instances from StackSets

 ### Lambda Tracing with X-Ray
 - Enable in Lambda configuration (``Active Tracing``)